-- Electronic text (e-text) from the publisher provided to the student via the Center for Students with Disabilities (CSD) Alternate Media Services website;
+- Electronic text (e-text) from the publisher, which is provided to the student electronically

 - Students approved for this accommodation will receive access to the CSD Alternate Media Request form as well as an e-mail from the CSD Tech Team with instructions on how to submit a request for materials.